bloom-housing/bloom/README.md

 - `backend/core` will be the container for the key backend services (e.g. listings, applications, users) going forward.
 Information is stored in a postgres database, and served over HTTPS to the front-end (either at build time for things that can be server-rendered, or at run time).

-- `services/listings` was the initial backend service for listing information, serving from json files with some minimal transformation.
-It will soon be retired.

 ### Shared Libraries

-- `shared/ui-components` Contains shared UI components that are shared between applications and meant to be easily imported to implementation-specific sites without customization.
+- `ui-components` Contains shared UI components that are shared between applications and meant to be easily imported to implementation-specific sites without customization.
 Pull Requests to improve UI components in a generalized way are welcomed.

-- `shared/core` Contains core typescript interfaces that are meant to serve as a bridge to support object commonality between front-end and back-end.
-Likely to be deprecated in the near future as objects are defined by the backend core and exported via swagger for the front-end to consume.

 ## Getting Started for Developers